Somebody Loves You (album)

-Somebody Loves You is the second studio album by American country music artist Crystal Gayle.
+Somebody Loves You is the second studio album by the American country music musician Crystal Gayle.
 It was released on October 20, 1975.
-It peaked at #11 on the Billboard Country Albums chart, with two tracks that broke into the Top Ten Country Singles: the title song, "Somebody Loves You", peaked at #8, and Gayle scored her first ever #1 country hit with "I'll Get Over You".
+It peaked at No. 11 on the Billboard Country Albums chart, with two tracks that broke into the Top Ten Country Singles: the title song, "Somebody Loves You", peaked at No. 8, and Gayle scored her first ever No. 1 country hit with "I'll Get Over You".

 Critical reception

 Reviewing a reissue of the album, Record Collector wrote that "the elegant two-step of 'I’ll Get Over You' and the bouncy title track [give] Gayle more substantial and challenging melodies to tackle."